sherpa/sherpa/docs/plots/bokeh_backend.rst

 for details.
 In particular:

   - Bokeh plots cannot easily be exported to png or pdf.
-They are always rendered in javasript.
+They are always rendered in javascript.
 Bokeh does
     `offer a mechanism to export plots to static images <https://docs.bokeh.org/en/latest/docs/user_guide/output/export.html>`_, but it requires additional software and drivers.
   - For display, bokeh saves temporary files that are then automatically opened in a webbrowser.
-In some linux systems, browsers are not allowed to open files in the local ``\temp`` directory for security reasons, so the user as to manually change the location the bokeh plot is written to with `bokeh.io.output_file`.
+In some linux systems, browsers are not allowed to open files in the local ``\temp`` directory for security reasons, so the user has to manually change the location the bokeh plot is written to with `bokeh.io.output_file`.
-  - Once displayed, bokeh has not control over the webbrowser any longer.
+  - Once displayed, bokeh no longer has control over the webbrowser.
     For plotting in scripts or when using virtual frame buffers, that might lead to those browser processes staying open and consuming resources.
     Use `bokeh.io.output_file` together with `bokeh.io.save` instead of